jefferyZhan/Griffon/README.md

 </div>

-This is the offical repo of Griffon series (v1 & v2).
+This is the official repo of the Griffon series (v1 & v2).
 Griffon is the first high-resolution (over 1K) LVLM capable of localizing everything you are interested in describing the region you specify.
-In the latest version, Griffon support visual-language co-referring.
+In the latest version, Griffon supports visual-language co-referring.
 You can input an image or some descriptions.
-Griffon achieves excellent performance in REC, object detection, object counting, visual/phrase grounding and REG.
+Griffon achieves excellent performance in REC, object detection, object counting, visual/phrase grounding, and REG.

 ---